ozkary/ozkary.github.io/_posts/2023/2023-12-02-ai-engineering-predicting-heart-disease-machine-learning.md

 #### Model Evaluation

 For the model evaluation, we calculate the following metrics:

-Certainly!
-Here are the simplified descriptions with associated percentage benchmarks:

 1. **Accuracy** tells us how often your model is correct.
 It's the percentage of all predictions that are accurate.
 For example, an accuracy of 92% is great, while 70% is not good.